Police: Club shooting that injured 28 may be gang-related

 “This does appear to be a continuation of disputes from some of our local groups,” Buckner said.
 “You’ve seen some of the things playing out in our streets that has resulted in drive-by shootings.”

-The shooting occurred about 2:30 a.m. to the club about 1 mile (1.61 kilometers) east of the state Capitol building.
-Top state officials offered to aid the city respond to an increasing number of incidents.
+The shooting occurred around 2:30 a.m. about 1 mile (1.61 kilometers) east of the state Capitol building.
+First-responders are stationed through the central part of the city and hospitals are a quick ride away.

+“We had professional people responding to that incident and they did what they were trained to do, and I know they probably had something to do with the fact we didn’t have any fatalities,” Buckner said.
+He also credited divine intervention.

+Top state officials offered to help the city respond to an increasing number of incidents.

 “Little Rock’s crime problem appears to be intensifying,” Republican Gov. Asa Hutchinson said in a statement.
 “Every few days it seems a high-profile shooting dominates the news, culminating with this morning’s event.
 I have spoken this morning with Mayor (Mark) Stodola and I have offered both my heart felt concern over this senseless violent tragedy and state assets as needed to address the continued threat of violence in our community.”

 A Facebook video posted from inside the club included audio of at least 24 rounds fired in about 11 seconds.
-Darryl Rankin, who posted the video, said a friend of his who attended the Finese 2Tymes concert with him had a bullet “stuck in his spine.”
+Darryl Rankin, who posted the video, said a friend of his who attended the concert with him had a bullet “stuck in his spine.”
 Buckner said police had not yet spoken with the rapper, who he said has outstanding warrants in the state.

-Calls to a number listed for Finese 2Tymes’ booking agent wasn’t returned Saturday, but a message was posted on the artist’s Facebook page offering thoughts and prayers for those injured: “THE VIOLENCE IS NOT FOR THE CLUB PEOPLE.
+Calls to a number listed for Finese 2Tymes’ booking agent weren’t returned Saturday, but a message was posted on the artist’s Facebook page offering thoughts and prayers for those injured: “THE VIOLENCE IS NOT FOR THE CLUB PEOPLE.
 WE ALL COME WITH 1 MOTIVE AT THE END OF THE DAY, AND THATS TO HAVE FUN.”

 Police cordoned off the area as technicians collected evidence from the scene, which is near a Roman Catholic cathedral and a First United Methodist Church center.
 A number of worshippers gathered for a funeral at St. Andrew’s while police continued their work.

-Glass from the Power Ultra Lounge’s second story windows littered the ground, along with empty drink cups.
+Glass from the Power Ultra Lounge’s second-story windows littered the ground, along with empty drink cups.
 In the parking lot, a silver Toyota had what appeared to be a streak of blood on the front passenger-side door.

 “I’m sick of all the killing and I’m tired of all the shooting.
 The kids getting hurt,” said Raida Bunche, who was waiting outside the club after hearing from a friend that her son had been inside.
 She found out later that he had run from the club when the shooting started and was not hurt.

-Arkansas Alcoholic Beverage Control officials suspended the club’s alcohol license and set a hearing for July 10 on three potential charges: disorderly conduct, allowing possession of weapons on the premises and “failure to be a good neighbor.”
+Before Stodola announced that the city would shutter the club, officials at the Arkansas Alcoholic Beverage Control office suspended the club’s liquor license and set a July 10 hearing on three potential charges: disorderly conduct, allowing possession of weapons on the premises and “failure to be a good neighbor.”

 The club’s license has been suspended 11 times for failing to pay taxes, and it has been cited seven times for 14 various violations including unknowingly furnishing alcohol to minors and allowing alcohol to leave the premises since 2012, ABC Director of Enforcement Boyce Hamlet said.

-In May, one person was killed and six people were hurt in a mass shooting at a downtown concert in Jonesboro, Arkansas, about 115 miles (185 kilometers) northeast of Little Rock.
-In that case, two men were charged with first-degree murder and six counts of first-degree battery.

-Arkansas lawmakers earlier this year approved a measure expanding where concealed handguns can be carried, including bars if allowed by owners, for licensees who undergo additional training.
-The law takes effect in September, but the training likely won’t be available until early next year.
+Arkansas lawmakers this year passed a law allowing concealed handguns in bars, with permission of the businesses’ owners and if the gun permit holder completes additional training.
+The law takes effect Sept.
+1, but the training likely won’t be available until next year.